rootstrap/blog/content/DKIW model - Anthony Figueroa.md

-# Data Demystified - Part 1/4
+# Data Demystified - Chapter 1: DKIW model

-Big data is one of the biggest new trends in both tech and business in general.
+Data is one of the biggest new trends in both tech and business in general.
 Data "experts" are quickly becoming some of the best-paid individuals in the industry, and every single company wants to surf the wave of data capabilities.

 But as with any new trend, we have to ask ourselves: what do all these buzzwords actually mean?